yahluo-dev/ipk-project-chat/README.md

 The specifics of this protocol beg for an implemetation of some sort of an acknowledgement mechanism.
 The design complexity, nevertheless, is alleviated by a certain degree by the the presence of a data separation mechanism in the form of datagrams.

+#### BSD Sockets

+**Sockets** are structures that act as communication endpoints for bidirectional data exchange between processes, which are used in this project to interact with the remote server over a network.
+They are identified by a file descriptor which is used to interact with the socket using appropriate function calls.
+In this regard they are similar to *pipes*, with the latter being less flexible, albeit simpler.

+A socket can handle either a stream of data or datagrams, depending on the socket type.
+Stream sockets are usually used for TCP, while datagram sockets are used for UDP communication.
+Depending on whether a connection is established using the connect() call, communication can be connection-oriented or connectionless. connect() can also be called on a datagram socket, which merely lets the programmer supply the information about the counterpart to the socket in advance.

 ### Requirements